khalid-hussain/shaheen/chap9.md

 chief stood up and said, "Is the honor of Abu Abdullah's diehard supporters not even safe in his own court?"

-Moosa turned towards him and said, "Who is it who claims to be a diehard supporter of Abu Abdullah more than me?"
+Musa turned towards him and said, "Who is it who claims to be a diehard supporter of Abu Abdullah more than me?"

 Another chief stood up and said, "If the Crown Prince so commands, our swords are ever ready to shut the mouth of the disobedient."

-Moosa said in a voice trembling with rage, "How dare you!
+Musa said in a voice trembling with rage, "How dare you!
 Aren't you the same traitor who pitched the Berbers against the Arabs?
 Do you think you have expiated your past crime just by reaching the Al-Hamra Palace from your prison cell?
-And you think that the metal of Moosa's sword would become soft by merely seeing a few traitors gathered at the Al-Hamra?
+And you think that the metal of Musa's sword would become soft by merely seeing a few traitors gathered at the Al-Hamra?
 I have come to Abu Abdullah and if anyone of you thinks that his sword can stop me from expressing my views in front of Abu Abdullah then I invite him to come